openrails/openrails/Source/Documentation/Manual/driving.rst

 To perform this correctly and in a way more similar to reality, some rules have to be followed.
 The concept is that switches must be manually thrown only if they aren't reserved by a train.
-To be sure of this it is necessary to force to stop the las signal(s) between train(s) and switch, in case such signal is not already at stop.
+To be sure of this it is necessary to force to stop the last signal(s) between train(s) and switch, in case such signal is not already at stop.
 Once the switch is manually thrown, the signal in front of the train that has to be re-routed must be set to the "System controlled" state if it had been forced to stop before.